apache/gravitino/docs/trino-graviton-connector.md

 # Requirements

-To connect to a Gravitino server, you need:
+To connect to a Gravitino server, you should ensure the following things.
 - Trino server version is higher than Trino-server-360.
 - Network access from the Trino coordinator and workers to the Gravitino server.
 Port 8090 is the default port.
 - Trino needs to install connectors for all the Gravitino-manged types fo catalogs.